Factors of Emotional Abuse in Nursing Homes

 - Sudden mood swings

 - Expresses feelings of hopelessness or fear

-- Loss of weight
+- Unexplained loss of weight

-- Changes of eating habits
+- Sudden changes in eating habits

 - Shows signs of depression and confusion